pulumi/docs/pulumi-hugo/themes/default/content/blog/create-secure-jupyter-notebooks-on-kubernetes-using-pulumi/index.md

 ## Step 3: Create a NGINX-Ingress-Controller to Generate Ingresses

-You can use the default L7 load balancer in GCP but here we add an NGINX-Ingress-Controller to the cluster.
+You can use the default L7 load balancer in Google Cloud but here we add an NGINX-Ingress-Controller to the cluster.
 With Pulumi, you write four lines of typescript to reuse the stable NGINX ingress controller helm chart and have the controller, default backends, RBAC, Service account, Config map all running within seconds.